dke-kgolap/kg-lakehouse/docs/deployment-kubernetes.md

 kubectl -n lakehouse port-forward svc/grafana 3000:3000        # with observability
 ```

+The **web console** is then at <http://localhost:3001>: a browser interface over
+the gateway for querying and visualising the knowledge graph (graph, table,
+OLAP-cube, and raw views), browsing schemas, ingesting files, and monitoring
+health.
+It proxies to the gateway and prompts for the surface credentials from
+your secret.

 Then verify the gateway (the health endpoint is open; other endpoints use the
 credentials from your secret):